kisslinux/repo/README.md

 ### `version`

 The `version` file contains the package's version as well as its release number.
 The format of this file is `version release`.
 The `release` portion allows a package upgrade without the modification of the version number.

+The version can also be `git 1` to specify that the package is built from the latest `git` head.

 ```
 1.2.11 1